empear-analytics/codescene-ci-cd/README.md

 1. Create a [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) in GitHub that can be used for accessing the API, preferrably as a dedicated CodeScene user.
 (That user will be visible as the comment author.)
 Use that value for `CODESCENE_CI_CD_GITHUB_TOKEN`.
 1. Create a [webhook](https://developer.github.com/webhooks) on the repository you want to trigger an analysis for.
 1. Copy the secret from the webhook and use as the value for `CODESCENE_CI_CD_GITHUB_SECRET`.
-1. Set the Payload URL for the webhook to `[ServiceURL]/webhooks/github?project_id=[ProjectNbr]`.
+1. Set the Payload URL for the webhook to `[ServiceURL]/hooks/github?project_id=[ProjectNbr]`.
 Retrieve the project number from the delta analysis URL from the CodeScene UI.
 1. Select Push and Pull Request events to trigger the webhook.
 1. Set the `CODESCENE_URL` and start the _codescene-ci-cd_ service.

+#### Configure Azure DevOps for CodeScene Delta Analysis
+The steps to follow to configure Azure using webhooks for triggering delta analysis are:

+1. Create a CodeScene bot user in the CodeScene UI.
+Use the values specified for `CODESCENE_USER` and `CODESCENE_PASSWORD`
+1. Create a [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops#create-personal-access-tokens-to-authenticate-access) in Azure DevOps that can be used for accessing the API, preferrably as a dedicated CodeScene user.
+(That user will be visible as the comment author.)
+Use that value for `CODESCENE_CI_CD_AZURE_TOKEN`.
+1. Create a [webhook](https://docs.microsoft.com/en-us/azure/devops/service-hooks/services/webhooks?view=azure-devops) on the project with the repository you want to trigger an analysis for.
+1. Set the webhook to trigger on `pull request updated` events with change filter `source branch changed`.
+1. Copy the secret from the webhook and use as the value for `CODESCENE_CI_CD_GITHUB_SECRET`.
+1. Set the URL for the webhook to `[ServiceURL]/hooks/azure?project_id=[ProjectNbr]`.
+Retrieve the project number from the delta analysis URL from the CodeScene UI.
+1. Create another webhook for `pull request created` events with the same settings.
+1. Set the `CODESCENE_URL` and start the _codescene-ci-cd_ service.

 ## Manual build

 You can build the latest version of _codescene-ci-cd_ by running `lein uberjar`.
 The corresponding docker image is then built using `docker build -t empear/codescene-ci-cd . `.
 Run _codescene-ci-cd_ inside the docker image using `docker run -it empear/codescene-ci-cd [options]`

+## Releasing

+A release build is automatically triggered when pushing a release tag to a repository.
+The corresponding docker image is manually built and pushed to docker hub.

 ## Contributing